 Blending a Combination for Success

 Ceramco’s near-net shaping is step two.
-Near-net shaping is designed to accommodate virtually any custom ceramic blend, producing a “near finished” ceramic part.
-Ceramco’s production is vertically integrated to accommodate orders of virtually any size, yet maintain the ceramic part’s tolerance and consistency utilizing the custom blend now documented as part of Ceramco’s quality assurance.
+Near-net shaping is designed to accommodate virtually any OEM ceramic blend, producing a “near finished” ceramic part.
+Ceramco’s production is vertically integrated to accommodate orders of virtually any size, yet maintain the ceramic part’s tolerance and consistency utilizing the OEM blend now documented as part of Ceramco’s quality assurance.

 - Adding chromium dioxide to alumina to improve wear properties and match the color of an existing product